mchr3k/linkedin-email-autoresponder/README.md

 5. Run `cdk synth`
 6. Run `cdk deploy`

+You can then iterate on the stack and re-deploy it by running:
+`pnpm run build && cdk synth && cdk deploy`

 NOTE: Delete the Access Key if you're not going to use it again for a while.

 TODO: Investigate https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html